lynx-zenchar/mnist-deeplearning/README.md

-# Keras MNIST CNN Example
+# Keras MNIST CNN

-This notebook demonstrates how to build, train, and evaluate a simple Convolutional Neural Network (CNN) using Keras on the MNIST dataset.
-The primary goal is to illustrate the steps required to preprocess image data, construct a CNN model, and assess its performance on a classification task.
+This notebook shows my attempt at building, training, and evaluating a Convolutional Neural Network (CNN) using Keras on the MNIST dataset.

 ## Overview